-Also known as a dual connection, a redundant Internet connection is there to back up your primary connection, so your company always has at least one Internet connection at all times.
-A dual connection creates multiple paths to the Internet, ensuring you have a steady stream of the Internet in case one connection slows or goes dark.
+Also known as a dual connection, a redundant internet cable connection is there to back up your primary connection, so your company always has at least one internet connection at all times.
+A dual connection creates multiple paths to the internet, ensuring you have a steady stream of the internet in case one connection slows or goes dark.

 - Fiber.
 Fiber is the fastest and has the highest bandwidth, which makes it the best pick for primary Internet service.
 However, it is not available everywhere and is often found only in densely populated major cities.

 - Copper lines.
 Copper lines include T1, DS3, DSL, and is a standard way to access the internet.
 However, converting signals creates inefficiencies because the phone network was originally built for voice and not for data.

 - Cable.
 Reliable and low in cost, it’s your best backup if you have access to fiber cabling.
 It would cost you about $200-$400 per month.